 You can read any of the previous Parish Pages by clicking on the links below.
 These will open a pdf file in a new window.
 Just close that window to come back to this page!

-Parish Page – November 2017
+Parish Page – July 2018

 From the Session Clerk

 As I write this the sun is shining and it is another glorious summer’s day – it is hard to imagine that the snow made it almost impossible to get to Oxnam Kirk on a couple of Sundays during the winter!

 The search for a minister for the linked charge of Oxnam and Kelso Country Churches continued throughout 2017 with the nomination committee exploring all avenues open to it with no success.
 There was a growing feeling in both parishes that it would continue to prove very difficult to attract candidates for a 0.75 ministry taking into account the distances involved.
 After a joint session meeting with Kelso Country Churches in December, the decision was reached to ask the Presbytery of Jedburgh to sever the linkage of Oxnam Kirk with Kelso Country Churches to enable both sides to look at other options.

 In April Presbytery requested that Oxnam Kirk Congregation take a vote on the breaking of the linkage with KCC and this was done before the Stated Annual Meeting on Sunday 15thApril.
 Following questionsand discussion all the congregation present voted for the motion with one abstention.
 Following this the motion was passed by Presbytery at their meeting on Wednesday 2ndMay 2018 and has now gone to the Presbytery Planning Task Group at 121 George Street for their approval.
 If this is given, Oxnam Kirk will return to Guardianship and then be able to seek linkage with churches closer to us.